UAB’s Reynolds-Finley Research Fellowships in the History of the Health Sciences

 American Academy of Ophthalmology Foundation / Museum of Vision

 Open by appointment

 The above list was compiled by Jenny E. Benjamin for the Cogan Society.

 The History of Medicine Finding Aids Consortium has created in online index to help researchers find archival collections:https://www.nlm.nih.gov/hmd/consortium/index.html

 It indexes aids for material at NLM and many other archival collections, and can be searched by topic or name.

 DIGITIZATION COLLABORATIVE PROVIDES OPEN ACCESS TO OVER 100 YEARS OF AMERICAN MEDICAL HISTORY THROUGH THE INTERNET ARCHIVE

-The Medical Heritage Library has completed its National Endowment for the Humanities-funded initiative Medicine at Ground Level: State Medical Societies, State Medical Journals, and the Development of American Medicine, 1900-2000
+The Medical Heritage Library in 2017 completed its National Endowment for the Humanities-funded initiative Medicine at Ground Level: State Medical Societies, State Medical Journals, and the Development of American Medicine, 1900-2000

 News provided by the Medical Heritage Library